-Ben Black's monthly summary of everything you need to know about work+family - the end of childcare vouchers, gender bias and (finally!) some good news about eldercare.
+Ben Black's monthly summary of everything you need to know about work+family - female leadership, flexible working, gender diversity and a bit of childcare/eldercare news to boot...

 The world of work and family largely took the month of December off, along with the rest of the country.